 “Confidence is the necessary spark before everything that follows” Brittany Packnett

-The new quote for my Clare Teaching Dogs email signature, because this is so applicable to Dog Training in 2021.
+The new quote for my Clare Teaching Dogs email signature, because this is so applicable to Dog Training today.
 Confident dogs and Confident people can create magic together, confidence is the spark for the relationship we dreamed of with our dog.
 Without confidence, the dog owner will default to compliance, whether it is seeking to teach their dog ‘obedience’ or looking for the guru to tell them what to do.
 Without confidence the dog trainer will also default to compliance, buying into the prescribed format of ‘how to teach class’.
 I have been both of these people, once with my own dog who had started showing aggression and as a new trainer taking my first steps into teaching others.

 Almost 10 years ago I took a step away from prescription teaching and decided to teach people and dogs what they needed.
 Although much harder for me on the teaching side, the results were positive and the transformations amazing.